 Lakeview Villas

 The Lakeview villas are well positioned in the Lake Somerset camping grounds with great water views of the lake.
-The 2 bedroom villas sleep up to 4 people with a queen bed and two single bed.
-The 3 bedroom villas sleep up to 8 people with a queen, king and two bunk beds.
+The 2-bedroom villas sleep up to 4 people with a queen bed and two single beds.
+The 3-bedroom villas sleep up to 8 people with a queen, king, and two bunk beds.

-All Lakeview villas are self contained featuring a kitchen with fridge, dishwasher, stovetop and oven, as well as a lounge room, dining room and a great veranda with outdoor seating.
-The villas are also air conditioned and feature a washing machine and dryer.
+All Lakeview villas are self-contained, featuring a kitchen with a fridge, dishwasher, stovetop, and oven, as well as a lounge room, dining room, and a lovely veranda with outdoor seating.
+The villas are also air-conditioned and feature a washing machine and dryer.

 Log Cabin

-For larger groups, another great option at the Somerset dam caravan park is the log cabin.
-Starting from just $176 per night, this dorm style accommodation option offers families a unique place to stay.
+For larger groups, another great option at the Somerset Dam Caravan Park is the log cabin.
+Starting at just $177 per night, this dorm-style housing option offers families a unique place to stay.

-The log cabin is a larger open plan style which sleeps up to 8 people.
+The log cabin is a larger open-plan style that sleeps up to 8 people.
 There are 3 sets of bunk beds as well as a queen bed.
-The log cabin also includes a fully equipped kitchen including an oven, stovetop and microwave.
-The cabin also has a lounge with TV, dining room and bathroom.
+The log cabin also includes a fully equipped kitchen, including an oven, stovetop, and microwave.
+The cabin also has a lounge with a TV, a dining room, and a bathroom.

-The log cabin isn’t air conditioned, but there are ceiling fans.
-Also while outside there is no verandah, there is a BBQ with a spectacular view!
+The log cabin isn’t air-conditioned, but there are ceiling fans.
+Also, while outside there is no veranda, there is a BBQ with a spectacular view!

-If you’re after campsites in Somerset but don’t have your own camping gear, then book yourself into one of the on site safari tents.
-Starting from just $84 per night, these are a great option for couples or families.
+If you’re after campsites in Somerset but don’t have your own camping gear, then book yourself into one of the on-site safari tents.
+Starting at just $85 per night, this is a great option for couples or families.

-The safari tents are open plan and are located on the water’s edge so have great views across Lake Somerset.
-Each tent comes with a queen bed and single bunk bed so can sleep up to 4.
-The tents also include a small fridge, tea and coffee making facilities and dining area.
+The safari tents are open plan and are located on the water’s edge, so they have great views across Lake Somerset.
+Each tent comes with a queen bed and a single bunk bed, so it can sleep up to 4.
+The tents also include a small fridge, tea- and coffee-making facilities, and a dining area.

 There is no bathroom in the safari tents, but guests can use the shared bathroom amenities as well as the camp kitchen to prepare meals.

-Camp & Caravan Sites – Powered and Unpowered
+NRMA Lake Somerset Dam Camp & Caravan Sites

-Now for the campers and caravaners – you guys have the choice of both powered or unpowered sites.
+Now for the campers and caravaners — you guys have the choice of both powered and unpowered sites.

 Powered Waterview Sites

 If you want the best of both worlds – water views and power – then you’ll want to book yourself into a powered water view site.
-These sites start from $51 a night for 4 adults or a family of 6 and allow up to 2 cars.
+These sites start at $48 a night for 4 adults or a family of 6 and allow up to 2 cars.

 Powered Van Sites

-There are 24 powered van sites and they are very spacious allowing up to 2 park cars on each site.
-These sites start at $51 per night for 4 adults or a family of 6.
+There are 24 powered van sites, and they are very spacious, allowing up to 2 cars to park on.
+These sites start at $45 per night for 4 adults or a family of 6.

 Powered Tent Sites

-Also in the centre of the park are another lot of powered sites suitable for caravan, motorhome, campervan or tents.
-These sites start at $44 per night for 4 adults or a family of 6 and allow up to 2 cars per site.
+Also in the centre of the park are another lot of powered sites suitable for caravans, motorhomes, campers, or tents.
+These sites start at $40 per night for 4 adults or a family of 6 and allow up to 2 cars per site.

 Unpowered Sites

-The main type of site here are the unpowered sites.
-These sites are not designated, which means you can choose the area which is perfect for you.
-This has its pros and cons.
-When it is super busy, you might not be left with a lot of choices, but other times you’ll be able to pick the perfect spot.
+The main type of site here is the unpowered sites.
+These sites are not designated, which means you can choose the area that is perfect for you.
+This feature has its pros and cons.
+When it’s extremely busy, you might not have many options, but at other times, you’ll be able to choose the ideal spot.

 Activities and Facilities at NRMA Lake Somerset Camping Ground